Minkov/AutoCrudAdmin/docs/README.md

-# AutoGridAdmin - Write the code that must be actually written
+# AutoCrudAdmin - Write the code that must be actually written

-AutoGridAdmin is an extensible admin panel with automatic CRUD operations.
+AutoCrudAdmin is an extensible admin panel with automatic CRUD operations.
 All CRUD operations on DbContext entities are handled automatically for you, including:
 - Validation
 - Visualization
 - Relationships